Topline Studio

 What kind of time committment does it take to learn to dance?

-It is best if you can develop a set schedule for learning to dance, once a week for example.
+It is best if you can establish a goal and then develop a set schedule for learning to dance, once a week for example.
 By doing this things are more easily remembered and learned more quickly.
-Everyone learns at a different pace.
 The more you put into it the faster you will learn.
 I would be happy to set up a schedule that works best for you.

 What type of lessons are available?